C-Elegans/avm/README.md

 `quit` pops an element off the stack and returns it to the outside calling program.

+`dup` duplicates the top element of the stack.

 The layout of an operation is stable and can be relied upon.
 It is as follows:

     AVM_Opcode kind : 8;